Severe influenza is characterized by prolonged immune activation: results from the SHIVERS Cohort Study

 posted on 2019-10-04, 02:55authored bySook-San Wong, Christine M. Oshansky, Xi-Zhi J. Guo, Jacqui Ralston, Tim Wood, Ruth Seeds, Elizabeth Claire Newbern, Ben Waite, Gary Reynolds, Marc-Alain Widdowson, Qiu Sue Huang, Richard J. Webby, Paul G. Thomas, SHIVERS Investigation Team

-Background.
-The immunologic factors underlying severe influenza are poorly understood.
+<b>Background.</b> The immunologic factors underlying severe influenza are poorly understood.
 To address this, we compared the

-immune responses of influenza-confirmed hospitalized individuals with severe acute respiratory illness (SARI) to those of nonhospitalized individuals with influenza-like illness (ILI).
+immune responses of influenza-confirmed hospitalized individuals with severe acute respiratory illness (SARI) to those of nonhospitalized individuals with influenza-like illness (ILI).<div><br><div><b>Methods.</b> Peripheral blood lymphocytes were collected from 27 patients with ILI and 27 with SARI, at time of enrollment and

 then 2 weeks later.
 Innate and adaptive cellular immune responses were assessed by flow cytometry, and serum cytokine levels were

-Results.
-During the acute phase, SARI was associated with significantly reduced numbers of circulating myeloid dendritic cells,
+assessed by a bead-based assay. </div><div><br></div><div><b>Results.</b> During the acute phase, SARI was associated with significantly reduced numbers of circulating myeloid dendritic cells,

 CD192+ monocytes, and influenza virus–specific CD8+ and CD4+ T cells as compared to ILI.
 By the convalescent phase, however,